nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 Once the repository is created in Nautobot.
 ![](./images/git-data-source_10.png)

+!!! tip
-> Note: The same repository and branch can be used for the different `provides` methods.
+    The same repository and branch can be used for the different `provides` methods.
 Nautobot Git as a data source will look for specific root directory names.

 Once the scripts have been pushed into the repository, a sync needs to be executed, after which navigating to Jobs via **Extensibility -> Jobs** will show the new jobs loaded from the Git repository.